 If every employer asks themselves these questions, it appears significantly evident how important it is to review their practices regarding work-based learning and apprenticeships and to better evaluate their future investment.
 However, more awareness needs to be raised about the benefits of WBL and apprenticeship among SMEs as well as support.

-The Model for calculating the return on investment (ROI) of worked-based learning and apprenticeship reflects the perspective of the consortium “Return on Investment of Work Based Learning and Apprenticeships”, project coordinated by Slovakia, with partners from Portugal, Greece, Bulgaria, Cyprus, Italy, Cyprus, United Kingdom and Spain.
+The Model for calculating the return on investment (ROI) of worked-based learning and apprenticeship reflects the perspective of the consortium project - “Return on Investment of Work Based Learning and Apprenticeships”, coordinated by Slovakia, with partners from Portugal, Greece, Bulgaria, Cyprus, Italy, United Kingdom and Spain.
 For more information about the partners in the project, read here.

 The “RoI of WBL and apprenticeships” is based on the traditional model of calculating ROI, taking into consideration the costs and benefits of the SMEs regarding their investments in WBL and the apprenticeship courses.